1963 Cadillac: The car that mainstreamed the brougham look

 Cadillac coopts Lincoln without ditching its own look

-The Cadillac’s styling during the post-war period is interesting because it offered the most gradual changes of any Big Three brand.
-This reinforced Cadillac’s design DNA to the point where it would never be confused with anyone else.
+The Cadillac’s styling during the post-war period is particularly interesting because it offered the most gradual changes of any Big Three brand.

 1963 Cadillac

-In short, the 1963 Cadillac shows how good General Motors once was at coopting the best styling cues of its competitors.
+The 1963 Cadillac shows how good General Motors once was at coopting the best styling cues of its competitors while still maintaining its own identity.
 Here GM took a big step toward mainstreaming the brougham look, which went on to dominate U.S. styling well into the early-80s.
+Yet throughout this time period the Cadillac would never be confused with any other brand.

 NOTES: